eugenielai/eugenielai.github.io/README.md

 ## Blog

-I write about [things I did](./blog.html) on my way to discover my research interests.
+I write about [things I did](./blog.html) on the way to discover my research interests.

 ## Miscellaneous